ahmadosama/SQLAzureToolkit/README.md

 Provision a new Azure SQL Server

-Create-AzureSQLServer -azuresqlservername dplserver -resourcegroupname dpl -login dpladmin -password Awesome@1234 ` -location "Southeast Asia"
+Create-AzureSQLServer -azuresqlservername dplserver -resourcegroupname dpl -login dpladmin -password password ` -location "Southeast Asia"

 The above command will create a new Azure SQL Server dplserver in resource group dpl at location Southeast Asia, if it doesn't exists.